jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

         get_template_part( 'content', 'none' );
     endif;

-The Wordpress loop is what we use to output content in our templates.
+The Loop is what we can use to output content in our templates.
 A global variable called $wp_query will hold the current post's content and also provide helper methods to retrive that content.